 Getting into a car accident can be incredibly stressful.
 Even if you aren’t severely injured your car may sustain a significant amount of damage.
 Fortunately, you can file a claim for damages with your insurer or another driver’s insurance company.
 The insurance adjuster will assess the damage to your car and determine how much repairs should cost.
 You’ll then be offered a settlement to cover your costs.

 How do insurance companies and claims adjusters determine vehicle damages?
 What can you do to make sure that you are able to recover a fair settlement offer?
-Los Angeles car accident attorney Sherwin Arzani outlines the process and explains the steps you can take to maximize your recovery.
+Car accident attorney Sherwin Arzani outlines the process and explains the steps you can take to maximize your recovery.

 Thorough Inspection of Damage

 Once you’ve filed your claim with the insurance company an adjuster will schedule a time and date to visually assess the damage to your vehicle.
 They will try to schedule this as soon as they can after your accident.
 Always make an effort to be present when the adjuster is looking at your vehicle.
 They’re working for the insurance company and have the insurance company’s best interests at heart.

 While it is their job to consider damage honestly and in good faith, it’s also their responsibility to limit the amount of money you get.
 If you are present during the assessment you can ensure that the adjuster identifies every inch of damage to your vehicle.

 The adjuster will go over your car with a fine tooth comb.
 They’ll also take a lot of pictures from several angles.
 When damage is identified they’ll look closely to see if it was likely caused in this particular accident or if it was pre-existing.
 The insurance company will only compensate you for damage that was caused by this particular accident.
 If there is evidence of prior repair or rusting, the company may refuse to accept liability for that pre-existing damage.